rikunert/rikunert.github.io/_posts/2020-04-08-corona_doubling_time.md

 ![Day to day increase in total Covid-19 cases in Germany](https://raw.githubusercontent.com/rikunert/corona/master/D_doubling_prospective.png "Day to day increase in total Covid-19 cases in Germany")

-Second, you assume for each day, that the percent increase continues indefinitely and calculate how it would take for cases to double under this assumption.
+Second, you assume for each day, that the percent increase continues indefinitely and calculate how long it would take for cases to double under this assumption.
 I handily found the formula for this calculation [here](https://blog.datawrapper.de/weekly-chart-coronavirus-doublingtimes/).
 Using such an exponential model, the German government's 14 day aim translates to a 5.1% day to day increase.